saravana1900/ansible-prometheus/README.md

-# ansibleplaybook-prometheusgrafana
-Ansible playbook with roles to deploy prometheus and grafana
+# Ansible playbook with roles to deploy prometheus and grafana